preegnees/bypass_the_captcha_slider/README.md

 # bypass_the_captcha_slider
-Explanation of how to bypass the captcha slider, on the example of the site coinmarketcap.com.
+Explanation of how to bypass the captcha slider by **"Template Matching"** in OpenCV, on the example of the site coinmarketcap.com.

 This file can be used through a web server:
 ```